 Step 5: Identify recurring patterns using data analysis.
 You can combine your insights with other types of data, like demographic and psychographic customer profiles.

 Step 6: Take action based on what you find!
 For example, you may discover that customers aged 20-30 were the most likely to provide negative feedback on your customer service team, equating to ⅖ or ⅕ on your coding scale.
 You may be able to conclude that younger customers need a more streamlined way to communicate with your company, perhaps through an automated chatbot service.

 Step 7: Repeat this process with more specific research goals in mind to continue digging deeper into what your customers are thinking and feeling.
 For example, if you uncover the above insight through coding qualitative data from online reviews, you could send out a customer feedback survey specifically asking free-form questions about how your customers would feel interacting with a chatbot instead.

-How AI Assists with Coding Qualitative Data
+How AI tools help with Coding Qualitative Data

 The infographic below gives a visual summary of how to code qualitative data and why it’s essential for businesses to learn how: